 How the Overall Grade Is Calculated

 Each category is scored using key financial metrics.
-These scores are then converted to letter grades (A through F) by comparing your results to general small business benchmarks.
-While we allow for nuances based on business type and accounting method, our grading system uses standard financial performance ranges as a guide.
+These scores are then converted to letter grades (A through F) by comparing your results to industry benchmarks related to your business.

-We apply different weights to each category based on its impact on your overall business health:
+We then apply different weights to each category based on its impact on your overall business health:

 Category | Weight |